bobbymeyer/jailandgames/_posts/2022-12-16-temple-of-garulia.md

 Suddenly, the statues spring to life, transforming into [Stone Golems](https://www.dndbeyond.com/monsters/17025-stone-golem).
 They are hostile towards the PCs, but they are tasked with protecting this room and will not follow them if they leave the room.

 ## Decoy Treasury
 As you enter the room, you see that it is filled with scattered coins, as well as various weapons and pieces of armor.
-The items are of good quality, but are otherwise unremarkable.
+The items are old and dusty, but of good quality.
 An archaeologist might be interested in them, but for the most part, they seem unremarkable.
+If there was even anything of significant value here, it must have been looted long ago.

 One chest remains unopened, sitting in the corner of the room.
 If you open it, a ghostly figure escapes from within, thanking the players for freeing it.
 The ghost tells the players of a switch at the bottom of the chest, and suggests that they press it.
 When the switch is pressed, the false walls surrounding the players drop away, revealing the true treasure hidden within.